Meisterlala/advent-of-code-2023/README.md

 ## What is Advent of Code? 🎄

 [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+Each day there will be a new problem that is split into 2 parts.
+The second parts is a more difficult variation of the first part.
 This repository contains my solutions to the Advent of Code 2023 puzzles

 ### Some of the techniques used in the solutions